Mass General Weight Center

 Explore This Program

-Bariatric surgeons at the Massachusetts General Hospital Weight Center typically perform vertical sleeve gastrectomy as a minimally invasive procedure for patients with obesity.
+Bariatric surgeons at the Massachusetts General Hospital Weight Center typically perform vertical sleeve gastrectomy (also known as gastric sleeve) as a minimally invasive procedure for patients with obesity.

 About Sleeve Gastrectomy

 Sleeve gastrectomy is recommended for patients based on the following benefits:

 - Average loss of 45% to 85% of excess weight

 - Improves conditions such as type 2 diabetes and hypertension